-Intervention: Intervention Rationale Presence of trusted individual provides feeling of safety and security. of security and assurance of personal safety.
+Intervention Rationale (a) Stay with the patient and offer Presence of trusted individual reassurance of safety and security. provides feeling of security and assurance of personal safety.

-Anxiety is contagious and may be transferred from staff to patient or vice-versa. from starr to patient of vice-versa. spoken calmly and clearly to explain hospital In an intensely anxious situation, patient is unable to comprehend anything but the most elementary communication.
-A stimulating environment may increase anxiety level. · · · · · · Anti-anxiety medication provides relief from the immobilizing effects of anxiety.
-Recognition of precipitating factors is the first step in teaching patient to interrupt escalating anxiety. anxiety and ways to interrupt its progression (relaxation techniques, deep-breathing exercises and medication, or physical exercise The first three of these activities result in physiologic response opposite of the anxiety response i.e. a sense of calm, slowed heart rate etc. The latter activities discharge energy in a healthy manner.
+Anxiety is contagious and may be transferred from staff to patient or

+matter-or-ract approach. vice-versa.

+(c) Use simple words and brief In an intensely anxious situation,

+patient is unable to comprehend

+anything but the most elementary

+r a rapida communication.

+(d) Keep immediate surroundings A stimulating environment may

+low in stimuli (dim lighting, few increase anxiety level.

+people). ·

+(e) Administer tranquilizing Anti-anxiety medication provides

+medication as prescribed by relief from the immobilizing effects of

+physician.
+Assess for effectiveness anxiety.

+and for side-effects.

+(f) When level of anxiety has been Recognition of precipitating factors is

+1 1 the first step in teaching patient to

+interrupt escalating anxiety.

+The first three of these activities result

+in physiologic response opposite of

+the anxiety response i.e. a sense of

+calm, slowed heart rate etc. The latter

+and medication, or physical exercise •

+like brisk walls and jogging. healthy manner.